SAFEGUARDING CHILDREN POLICY

 Company Number: 11302357

 The Company has adopted this safeguarding children policy and expects every adult working or helping at Company to support it and comply with it.
-Consequently this policy shall apply to all staff, managers, trustees, directors, volunteers, students or anyone working on behalf of Company.
+Consequently this policy shall apply to all staff, managers, trustees, directors, volunteers, students or anyone working on behalf of the Company.

 Purpose of the Policy